floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

     - data_stream_patterns:
         - ...
   tenant_permissions:
+    # Permissions that apply to kibana tenants.
+The tenants are identified by the tenant_patterns below.
     - tenant_patterns:
       - <tenant pattern the allowed actions should be applied to>
       - <tenant pattern the allowed actions should be applied to>